Advanced vs Qualified Electronic Signatures: What is the Difference?

 In the wake of the digital revolution that has swept the world, countries updated their regulations to incorporate digital signatures to facilitate online business.
 In the EU, eIDAS regulation has classified three primary types of e-signatures: SES, AES and QES.
 This post clarifies the different digital signatures and provides guidance on which one may suit your business needs.

-Advantages of digital signatures
+Advantages of Digital Signatures

 There are many advantages of adopting digital signatures in place of wet ink on paper.
 It facilitates ease of access to government for citizens, reduces a company’s vulnerability to fraud, and cuts down costs and time.